mongodb/docs/source/administration/replication-architectures.rst

 Delayed Nodes
 ~~~~~~~~~~~~~

-:term:`Delayed nodes <delayed node>` are special set members that
+:term:`Delayed nodes <delayed member>` are special set members that
 function in most cases like other replica set :term:`secondary`
-members with the following operational differences: they cannot be
+members with the following operational differences: they are not
-elected primary, do not receive secondary queries, but *do* vote in
+eligible for election to primary, do not receive secondary queries,
-:term:`elections <election>` for primary.
+but *do* vote in :term:`elections <election>` for primary.

 Delayed nodes, however, apply operations from the :term:`oplog` on a
 delay, to provide running "historical" snapshot of the data set, or a
 rolling backup.
-Typically these nodes are used to protect against
+Typically these members provide protection against
-human error, such as deleted databases, dropped collections, or failed
+human error, such as unintentionally deleted databases and
-application upgrades or migrations.
+collections, or failed application upgrades or migrations.

-See ":ref:`Replica Set Delayed Nodes <replica-set-delayed-nodes>` for
+See ":ref:`Replica Set Delayed Nodes <replica-set-delayed-members>` for
 more information about configuring delayed nodes.

 Reporting
 ~~~~~~~~~

-Typically :term:`hidden nodes <hidden node>` are used for reporting purposes, because they are isolated from the cluster, and because no secondary reads reach the node, they receive no traffic beyond what is required for replication.
+Typically :term:`hidden nodes <hidden member>` provide a substrate for reporting purposes, because the replica set segregates these instances from the cluster.
+Since no secondary reads reach hidden members, they receive no traffic beyond what replication requires.
 While hidden nodes are not electable as primary, they are still able to *vote* in elections for primary.
 If your operational parameters requires this kind of reporting functionality, see ":ref:`Hidden Replica Set Nodes
-<replica-set-hidden-nodes>`" and :js:data:`members[n].hidden` for more
+<replica-set-hidden-members>`" and :js:data:`members[n].hidden` for more
 information regarding this functionality.

 Cold Standbys
 ~~~~~~~~~~~~~

-For some sets, it may not be possible to initialize a new replica set
+For some sets, it may not be possible to initialize a new members in a
-member in a reasonable period of time.
-In these situations, it may be
+reasonable amount of time.
+In these situations, it may be useful to
-useful to maintain a secondary with an up to date copy for the express
+maintain a secondary with an up to date copy for the purpose of
-purpose of replacing another node in the replica set.
-In most cases,
+replacing another node in the replica set.
+In most cases, these nodes
-these nodes can be ordinary members of the replica set, but in large
+can be ordinary members of the replica set, but in large sets, with
-sets, with varied hardware availability, or given some patterns of
+varied hardware availability, or given some patterns of
 :ref:`geographical distribution <replica-set-geographical-distribution>`,
 you may want to use a node with a different :term:`priority`,
-:term:`hidden <hidden node>`, or voting status.
+:term:`hidden <hidden member>`, or voting status.

+Cold standbys may be valuable when your :term:`primary` and "hot
-Perhaps, your primary nodes have a different hardware specification or
+standby" :term:`secondaries <secondary>` members have a different
-are located on a different network segment from (some) replica
+hardware specification or connect via a different network than the
-secondaries.
-In these cases, deploy nodes with :term:`priority` equal
+main set.
+In these cases, deploy nodes with :term:`priority` equal to
-to ``0`` to ensure that they will never become primary.
-These nodes
+``0`` to ensure that they will never become primary.
+These nodes will
-will vote in elections for primary, but will never be eligible for
+vote in elections for primary, but will never be eligible for election
-election to primary.
-Consider likely failover scenarios, such as
+to primary.
+Consider likely failover scenarios, such as inter-site
-inter-site network partitions, and ensure there will be both nodes
+network partitions, and ensure there will be members eligible for
-that are eligible to be elected primary *and* a quorum of voting
+election as primary *and* a quorum of voting members in the main
-members of the set in the case of a site failure.
+facility.

 .. note::